 Franklin Park is a borough in Allegheny County, Pennsylvania, United States.
 The population was 13,470 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In Pennsylvania
+There You Have It – The Best Places To Grow Up In Pennsylvania

 If you’re looking for a breakdown of cities in Pennsylvania ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.